robatron/dotfiles-installer/README.md

 #### Supported arguments

+-   `gitPackage` - Marks this package as a "git package"
--   `gitUrl` - Marks the package to be installed via git.
+    -   `repoUrl` - Marks the package to be installed via git.
 Should be the http url to the git repo of the package.
+    -   `symlink` (optional) - File to symlink from the repo after its cloned
+    -   `binDir` (optional) - Symlink target directory
+    -   `cloneDir` (optional) - Clone target directory
 -   `installCommands` - Use these install commands instead of the system default.
 -   `postInstall` - Commands to run after installation
 -   `testFn` - Alternative function used to test a package is installed.
 Return `true` for "installed", and `false` if not.
 Called with the current package.